thirukkural2022/obedparla.com/content/posts/2019-10-23-on-meditation-and-best-quotes-from-10-happier-by-dan-harris.md

 ---
-title: "On Meditation and Best quotes from "10% Happier" by Dan Harris"
-author: "Obed Marquez Parlapiano"
+title : "On Meditation and Best quotes from "10% Happier" by Dan Harris" author : "Obed Marquez Parlapiano" date : "2019-10-23" categories :
-date: "2019-10-23"
-categories: "quotes,thoughts"
-tags:
+ - quotes
+ - thoughts
+tags : ""
-cover: "../images/woman-sitting-by-the-beach-with-nice-tattoo.jpeg"
+cover : "../images/woman-sitting-by-the-beach-with-nice-tattoo.jpeg"
 ---

 I've been meditating on-and-off for a couple of years but I have never been able to make it stick.
 My longest streak was while using Headspace and meditating on my 2-hour-long commute.
 I always wanted to give meditation a more serious try though.